Written Prescription Terms & Conditions

 Puppies & Kittens

-Written prescriptions are not given for puppies and kittens until they have fully grown, as they may outgrow the dosage, leading to under dosing.
+Written prescriptions are not issued for puppies and kittens until they are fully grown, as changes in body weight may result in incorrect dosing.